janicicpredrag/gclc/README.md

 ## Input

-GCLC accepts files in GCL language, but can also import [JavaView](http://www.javaview.de/) files.
+GCLC accepts files in GC (Geometry Constructions) language, but can also import [JavaView](http://www.javaview.de/) files.

 ## Output

 GCLC processes GCL files and can export generated illustrations in several
 formats: simple LaTeX, LaTeX TikZ, LaTeX PSTricks, EPS, SVG and XML (textual specification).

-Proofs by the automated theorem provers are generated in LaTeX form.
+Proofs by the automated theorem provers are generated in a LaTeX form.

 ## Usage with command line